ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 OpenSea is the exception to this.
 OpenSea will collect royalties on the secondary sales directly (5%).
 These royalties are then transferred to Art Blocks and Art Blocks will then manually transfer those royalties to each artist.
 Royalty distributions will be announced in our artist channel.

+### How can I customize revenue splits?
+Setting up revenue splits can be done through the [Payout](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-form-fields-guide/#payout) fields in your project form.
+You can use the additional payee field within the form directly to send a portion of the revenue to that account.
+Many artists use this to make a charitable donation.
+To split revenue with more than one account, we recommend using [0xSplits](https://www.0xsplits.xyz/).
+Instructions on how to create a Split can be found [here](https://www.youtube.com/watch?v=P_uqQJghNAo).
+Once your Split is created, paste the address into the additional payee field.

 ### Do you have access to historical data of other Art Blocks sales?

 There are a few helpful tools for this: